daviddcs/nsst/Docs/log.md

 # LOG
 ## Manual entries don't expect to much.

+#### 290853ZJUN2019
+Clean up of client slots.
+Adjusted weather mark settings.
+Increased radio W of Wizard to 50.
+ARCO Track Moved (ATO UPDATED).
+Started working on the ACO, so junk in the .cf file at the mo.
+Removed the GE .kmz (will not bother with GE)

 #### 261230ZJUN2019
 Populated target list with all current defended targets in .miz, added CDE and priority tables.
 Updated .cf file with target locations.